apathoid/monaco-stand/README.md

 # Monaco Editor Stand

-You have to enable `chrome://flags/#allow-insecure-localhost` in order to make possible connect to local WS server.
+You have to enable `chrome://flags/#allow-insecure-localhost` in order to make it possible to connect to local WS server.

 ## Starting